Mount Azure file share over SMB with macOS

 /).
 Your link should look like the following:

-Use the share name and storage account key when prompted for a username and password: When you click "Connect" on the "Connect to Server" dialog, you will be prompted for the username and password (This will be autopopulated with your macOS username).
-You have the option of placing the share name/storage account key in your macOS Keychain.
+Use the storage account name and storage account key when prompted for a username and password: When you click "Connect" on the "Connect to Server" dialog, you will be prompted for the username and password (This will be autopopulated with your macOS username).
+You have the option of placing the storage account name/storage account key in your macOS Keychain.

 <storage-account-name>with the name of your storage account.
 Provide Storage Account Key as password when prompted.